 - Three directors – Grace Gawler, Pip Cornall, Jeff Hutner

 - GGI Annual Income approx $120 -140,000 – donation dependent

 Grace Gawler is the former co-founder of the Gawler Foundation, Melbourne Cancer Support Group and the Yarra Valley Living Centre at Yarra Junction, Victoria.
 (1980s)

 She left the organisation in 1996.
 Grace has always had strong liaisons with the medical profession – promoting a best of both worlds approach.

-She resigned from the Gawler foundation due to changes of the philosophy and practices that diverted from the original founding principles.
+She resigned from the Gawler foundation due to changes in the organisation’s philosophy and practices that diverted from her original founding principles.

 Grace is now co-founder and director of the Grace Gawler Institute.
 She is also therapeutic and research director.